-In order to determine the distribution of intraseasonal events along the monsoon season, we identify the strongest intraseasonal events by applying a threshold of 40 Wm-2 in the difference between the maximum and the following minimum in $\Re(\tilde{X}f(t))$ for OLR time series averaged over each of the seven selected regions.
+To determine the distribution of intraseasonal events along the monsoon season, we identify the strongest intraseasonal events by applying a threshold of 40 $W m^{-2}$ in the difference between the maximum and the following minimum in $\Re[\tilde{X}f(t)]$ for OLR time series averaged over each of the seven selected regions.
 This threshold roughly corresponds to the average value of this difference augmented by one standard deviation.
-Depending on region, the number of strong events is between 32 (Northeast India) and 94 (South China Sea) for the 25-year period (Table 1).
+Depending on the region, the number of strong events is between 32 [northeast India (NI)] and 94 [South China Sea (SCS)] for the 25-yr period (Table 1).
 The average period of these intraseasonal events varies between 29 and 35 days with a standard deviation of about 7 days.
-By analogy with the definition of the AROD, the date attributed to these intraseasonal convective events is defined considering the decreasing phase in the filtered OLR signal $\Re(\tilde{X}f(t))$ (the inflection point).
+By analogy with the definition of the AROD, the date attributed to these intraseasonal convective events is defined considering the decreasing phase in the filtered OLR signal $\Re[\tilde{X}f(t)]$ (the inflection point).
 An emphasis will be put on the distribution of these strongest events near the AROD.
 The aim is to examine if these strong convective ISV events are linked to the monsoon low-level jet onset.
-In such a case, the abrupt and then persistent increase of the surface wind due to the low-level monsoon jet could deepen the ocean mixed layer and thus inhibits durably the ISV of the convection.
+In such a case, the abrupt and then persistent increase of the surface wind due to the low-level monsoon jet could deepen the ocean mixed layer and thus inhibit durably the ISV of the convection.
 This may also lead to a persistent decrease of the SST that will inhibit the convection itself.
 To study these processes, we will construct a composite of the strongest intraseasonal events occurring near the AROD.
 An event for a given year is considered only if it occurs less than 4 pentads from to the AROD.
-The number of events retained for the composite is only 12 for Northwestern Pacific Ocean and Northeast India but approaches one by year (20 and 21) for the Bay of Bengal and the Arabian Sea (Table 1).
+The number of events retained for the composite (Table 1) is only 12 for the northwestern Pacific Ocean (NPO) and northeast India but approaches one by year for the Bay of Bengal (20 events) and the Arabian Sea (AS; 21 events).